CortexIntelligentAutomation/docs/content/en/docs/2024.1/Reference/Exceptions/powershell/ps-exception.md

 The exception thrown when a terminating error occurs while executing scripts over WinRM.

-[//]: # (Only 1 category for this exception is currently used - should the wording be changed?)
-There are multiple reasons that this exception can be thrown:
+There is a single reason that this exception can be thrown:

 * [Invalid Script][]